subhyde/PasswordEncryptor/README.md

 3) The user can click a button to view the encrypted data

-4) if the user closes the application with the data being decrypted, the data will auto decrypt on the next open, that way the information can be read to log in

 This program is just to test my basic java skills.